Eduardo Zuma

-Eduardo Henrique Bernardo de Oliveira (born 26 September 1982), known as Eduardo Zuma, is a Brazilian football coach.
+Eduardo Henrique Bernardo de Oliveira (born 26 September 1982), known as Eduardo Zuma, is a Brazilian football coach, currently in charge of Gramadense.

 Career

 Born in Leme, São Paulo, Zuma worked in the scouting areas before being named Guilherme Alves' assistant at Portuguesa in 2017.
 In 2018, he joined Fernando Diniz's staff at Atlético Paranaense.

 Zuma followed Diniz to São Paulo and Santos, always as his assistant.
 He was also an interim manager of the latter club on two occasions, against former side Athletico (2–1 home win) and Fortaleza (1–1 away draw), both when Diniz was suspended.